mramshaw/Intro-to-ML/README.md

 For an easy (and quick) introduction to the various Python tools and ML concepts:

         https://www.youtube.com/playlist?list=PLOU2XLYxmsIIuiBfYad6rFYQU_jL2ryal

+This series is from mid-2016 so there is a small amount of 'code rot', plus it seems to use Python 2 rather than Python 3, but even so it's a quick and fun way to get a brief overview of ML and the tools & techniques involved.

 1. [Machine Learning Recipes #1](./Hello_World/)
 2. [Machine Learning Recipes #2](./Iris/)